Water is a valuable public asset which should be available to all, not sold to the highest bidder to exploit for profits.

 For-profit water and sewer utilities are natural monopolies.
 As such, they are regulated by the Pennsylvania Public Utility Commission (PUC).
 If they want to raise rates, there is a formal process they must go through.
 Here is a summary of that process: (LINK).

 Aqua is just finishing a rate increase process.
-Here is a page summarizing some of the key issues: (LINK).
-The resulting rate increases that were effective February 22, 2025 can be found here:
+Here is a page summarizing some of the key issues and resulting rate increases: (LINK).

 The differences between for-profit and non-profit